ibm-cloud-docs/cis/managing-for-security.md

 ### Obscure non-proxied origin records with non-standard names
 {:#obsure-non-proxied-origin-records-with-non-standard-names}
-Any records that cannot be proxied through IBM CIS, and that still use your origin IP, such as FTP, can be secured by creating additional obfuscation.
-In particular, if you require a record for your origin that cannot be proxied by IBM CIS, use a non-standard name.
+Any records that cannot be proxied through {{site.data.keyword.cis_short_notm}}, and that still use your origin IP, such as FTP, can be secured by creating additional obfuscation.
+In particular, if you require a record for your origin that cannot be proxied by {{site.data.keyword.cis_short_notm}}, use a non-standard name.
 For example, instead of `ftp.example.com` use `[random word or-random characters].example.com.` This obfuscation makes dictionary scans of your DNS records less likely to expose your origin IP addresses.

 ### Use separate IP ranges for HTTP and non-HTTP traffic if possible
 {:#use-separate-ipranges-for-traffic}